bawkee/SqlBinder/README.md

 ...
 WHERE EmployeeID IN (@pemployeeId_1, @pemployeeId_2) ...
 ```

-There are great many things into which `[employeeId]` can be translated into to serve 99% of your daily SQLing needs.
+There are great many things into which `[employeeId]` can be translated into.

 ## Example 2
-Let's do a different query this time, let's do this one:
+Let's do a different query this time:
 ```SQL
 SELECT * FROM Employees {WHERE {City [city]} {HireDate [hireDate]} {YEAR(HireDate) [hireDateYear]}}
 ```
-This time we have nested *scopes* `{...}` in the  magical syntax.
+This time we have nested *scopes* `{...{...}...}`.
 First of, note that this syntax can be put anywhere in the SQL and that the `WHERE` clause means nothing to SqlBinder, it's just plain text that will be removed if its parent *scope* is removed.
-The scope is removed only if all its child scopes and all its child `[...]` placeholders are removed.
-A placeholder will be removed if no matching *condition* is found.
+The scope is removed only if all its child scopes *and* all its child `[...]` placeholders (if any) are removed.
+A placeholder will be removed if no matching *condition* was found for it.

 Again, if we don't pass any *conditions*, all the magical stuff is removed and you end up with: